 The process starts with Think.
 Too often people run off with the first inkling of a great idea.
-They fire, then aim, while educating their competition on the mistakes they made.
+They fire before they aim, inadvertently educating their competition on the mistakes they made.

-Remember when Jawbone launched the UP band four years ago?
+Remember when Jawbone launched the UP band 11 years ago?
 It was the first of its kind and ignited the wearables industry.
 However, after launching the product, the complaints started rolling in as many UP bands stopped working within weeks of launching.
 To Jawbone’s credit, they took fast and decisive action, initiating a major recall and issuing full refunds to all of its customers.
-It took the company a whole year to re-release the product, and version 2 still had issues.
+It took the company a whole year to re-release the product, and version two still had issues.
 (I know because I went through four of them!)
-During this time, Nike’s Fuel Band and Fitbit hit the market and gained first mover advantage.
-Fitbit is now the leader in this market with a market capitalization of $9.6 billion.
-Jawbone has yet to fully recover from its false start.
+During this time, Fitbit and Nike’s Fuel Band hit the market and gained first mover advantage.

-Developing ideas into growth strategies take time.
-Like fine wine, ideas need to breathe.
-It’s difficult to take time to do this, but if you develop a regular Think session to work on your ideas, you will make better decisions on what opportunities or ideas to execute on and better decisions on how to execute them.
-Once you have something, work on the assumptions that you are depending on making your product or idea work.
+Developing ideas into growth strategies takes time.
+Like a fine wine, ideas need to breathe.
+It’s difficult to take time to do this, but if you develop a regular Think session to work on your ideas, you will make better decisions on what opportunities or ideas to execute on and how to execute them.
+Once you have something, work on the assumptions that you are depending on to make your product or idea work.
 Then test and validate these assumptions as you think through your product.

 Many people think their plan is set once they have properly documented their idea, but the real work has just begun.
 Planning is how you get your idea from conception to execution.